All articles from the category ‚South Korea‘:

 Snorkelling with fishes, kayaking, Street Art, a lot of Buddhist temples, eating insects, public bath, vulcanos, motor rides, meditation with a monk, Full Moon Party, dolphins …

-After waterfalls, new fruits and a visit of the famous Seongsan Ilchulbong, I traveled to the Western side of the island.
-At the third day, I visited the Hallim Park and the Hyeopjae Beach.
+After waterfalls, new fruits and a visit of the famous Seongsan Ilchulbong, I travelled to the Western side of the island.
+At the third day, I visited the Hallim Park and Hyeopjae Beach.

 South Korea is still full of traditions and folkways.
 Seoul by oneself has five old King Palaces and different Hanok Villages, where the old Korean traditions are still alive.

 In preparation for my exchange semester in Seoul …